Grant Opportunities

 National Leadership Grants for Museums

-This program support projects that address critical needs of the museum field and that have the potential to advance practice in the profession so that museums can improve services for the American public.
-This program has five project categories:
+This program supports projects that address critical needs of the museum field and that have the potential to advance practice in the profession to strengthen museum services for the American public.
+Grant funding must be matched from non-federal sources.

 Museum Grants for African American History and Culture